htopkill/Xwriter/help.md

 ##  Pandoc filters

 1. Use pre-defined pandoc filters : [pantcl filters](doc/pantcl/)
-Activate pre-defined filters in  Toolbar > ▣ > Enable pantcl filters or
+pre-defined filters are disable by default at each start Activate pre-defined filters in  Toolbar > ▣ > Enable pantcl filters or
 2. Write your own lua filters in ~/.pandoc/filters and enable these filters in Menu > Preferences